carbon-language/carbon-lang/docs/project/goals.md

 integration and system tests all the way to coverage-directed fuzz testing.
 We have specific criteria that are important for this strategy to be successful:

-**Make unsafe or risky aspects of an operation, interface, or type explicit and syntactically visible.** This will allow the software to use the precise flexibility needed and to minimize its exposure, while still aiding the reader.
+**Make unsafe or risky aspects of Carbon code explicit and syntactically visible.** This will allow the software to use the precise flexibility needed and to minimize its exposure, while still aiding the reader.
 It can also help the reader more by indicating the specific nature of risk faced